JonathanG321/chattr/README.md

 A simple Chat App written in Javascript for NodeJS.

+This app makes use of sockets to keep any messages in real time.

 ![Chat Page](./main_page.png)

 To get run this app locally, you'll need a working NodeJS development environment.
 You'll also need npm for easy JS dependency management.